FizziMilk/KHABSTimetable/Benas/Group Meeting Notes.md

 > **Explain each part of the work breakdown structure briefly**

 Here we can see the work breakdown structure that was created for this project.
+The blocks in white denote the major deliverables that are necessary for the completion of the Timetable System.
+The blocks in green beneath the first level show the breakdown of the work required for that deliverable to be completed.
+While it is possible to break those blocks down further into third level work-packages, it was deemed to be too technical for this initial project planning presentation and thus omitted.

+An additional benefit of the Work Breakdown Structure is that it is a visual form of describing the work required to complete a product, without needing to delve into the technical details, which helps to >Communicate effectively with technical and non-technical audiences. (ahep B17)

 ## Gantt Chart

-Once the WBS was finalized, it allowed us to create a Gantt Chart to address the scheduling part of the project.
+Once the WBS was finalized, it allowed us to create a Gantt Chart to address the scheduling part of the project and solidify the order in which the tasks must be carried out.
 While creating the Gantt Chart, it is useful to consider what we know about risk management, dividing available time to ensure that the product is delivered on time, while allocating the appropriate amount of time to each task to ensure that any dependables are ready when they are needed.
+Failure to consider and account for these risks may cause knock-on delays in completing future tasks on time, to the detriment of the final product.

 ## Ethical Considerations